|Corporate Governance Guidelines|

 At least twice each year, the directors who the Board has determined to be “independent” under applicable listing standards and rules and regulations shall meet outside the presence of management and the other directors.
 The Lead Director shall preside at these executive sessions.

 The Board shall have at all times an Audit Committee, an Executive Committee, a Finance Committee, a Compensation Committee, a Nominating/Governance Committee and a Public Responsibility Committee.
-The members of the Compensation Committee shall all be independent as determined by the Board and each member of the Compensation Committee shall satisfy the following requirements: (1) be a “non-employee director” within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), and (2) be an “outside director” under the regulations promulgated under Section 162(m) of the Internal Revenue Code of 1986, as amended.
-The members of the Audit Committee shall meet the independence and expertise requirements for audit committees imposed by the listing standards of the NYSE, Section 10A(m)(3) of the Exchange Act, and any applicable rules or regulations of the SEC.
+The members of the Compensation Committee shall all be independent as determined by the Board in accordance with the independence requirements for compensation committee members imposed by the listing standards of the NYSE and each member of the Compensation Committee shall satisfy the following requirements: (1) be a “non-employee director” within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), and (2) be an “outside director” under the regulations promulgated under Section 162(m) of the Internal Revenue Code of 1986, as amended.
+The members of the Audit Committee shall meet the independence and expertise requirements for audit committee members imposed by the listing standards of the NYSE, Section 10A(m)(3) of the Exchange Act, and any applicable rules or regulations of the SEC.
 The members of the Nominating/Governance Committee shall all be independent as determined by the Board.
 In addition, the Board may establish such additional committees as it shall from time to time designate in accordance with the requirements of the Restated Certificate.
 Committee members will be appointed by the Board, unless otherwise specified in the Restated Certificate, with consideration given to the desires of individual directors.